BRIDGE: Predicting Human Task Completion Time From Model Performance: Predicting Human Task Time with BRIDGE

 Expressing model capability in terms of the odds $P/(1-P)$, we can rewrite \cref{eq:irt-2pl} in log-odds form,

-If capability grows exponentially over time, as suggested by prior scaling analyses, then the corresponding log-odds and hence the latent ability parameter $\theta$ increase linearly.
-Because task difficulty $b_i$ is defined on the same latent scale as $\theta$, this implies a linear relationship between $b_i$ and the logarithm of the human time required to complete task $t_i$.
+Thus, the latent ability parameter $\theta$ is a log-scale measure of model capability.
+If capability grows exponentially over time $t$ as prior scaling analyses suggest, then $\theta$ grows linearly with $t$.
+Independently, METR's results show that the human task-time horizon $h$ also grows exponentially with $t$ (i.e., $h \propto e^t$, equivalently $t \propto \log h$).
+Combining these two observations: $\theta \propto \log h$.
+Because task difficulty $b_i$ is defined on the same latent scale as $\theta$, this implies a linear relationship between task difficulty $b_i$ and the logarithm of the human time required to complete task $t_i$.

 Let $T_h \subseteq T$ denote the subset of tasks with human completion time annotations.
 For each task $t_k \in T_h$, let $b_k$ denote its latent task difficulty and $h_k$ its human completion time.
 As the task difficulty is on the $\log$ scale of human completion time, we can fit a linear relationship between $\{ b_k : t_k \in T_h \}$ and $\{ \log{h_k} : t_k \in T_h \}$: